Working With Resources

 iOS requires that app resource files including icons and launch images be placed in the application's root directory.
 This makes it hard to keep track of image files and results in a messy project structure.
 With Xamarin, there is no need to clutter the root project directory of your iOS application with icons or other bundled resources.
 Instead, the BundledResource build action lets you put these files in a separate Resources directory, whose content are placed in the root of the application during the build process.
 This guide demonstrates how to use the Resources directory to organize icons, launch images, and other files.
 It covers both typical and advanced use cases for resources.

 iOS applications require icons and launch images.
-To help keep these organized, Xamarin Studio supports a special build action called BundleResource and a Resources folder where these files can be stored.
+To help keep these organized, Visual Studio for Mac supports a special build action called BundleResource and a Resources folder where these files can be stored.

 In addition to the required images, you can use BundleResource to manage any other files required by your application, such as localized string files, sound files or anything else that must be embedded in your app.